 Classification of Certain Cash Receipts and Cash Payments in Statement of Cash Flows.
-In August 2016, the FASB issued authoritative guidance designed to address diversity in how certain cash receipts and cash payments are presented and classified in the statement of cash flows, including: i) contingent consideration payments made after a business combination; ii) proceeds from the settlement of insurance claims; and iii) proceeds from the settlement of corporate-owned life insurance policies.
+In August 2016, the FASB issued authoritative guidance designed to address diversity in how certain cash receipts and cash payments are presented and classified in the statement of cash flows, including: i) contingent consideration payments made after a business combination; ii) proceeds from the settlement of corporate-owned life insurance policies.
 The new guidance is effective for the Company for fiscal years beginning after December 15, 2017, and interim periods within those fiscal years.
 Early adoption is permitted in any interim or annual period.
 The Company believes the adoption of this guidance will not have a material impact on its financial statements.